Cabinet Refinishing Cost Factors: What Drives the Price (No Dollar Guesses)

 Does prep complexity like sanding or grease removal really affect the final result?

 Directly and significantly.
-Poor prep is the primary cause of cabinet finish failure within 18-36 months — chipping around hardware, peeling at door edges, adhesion failure on surfaces that were not properly abraded or degreased.
-HEPA-vacuumed sanding creates the mechanical bond Italian 2K polyurethane needs to cross-link permanently to the substrate.
-Skip thorough prep and the 15-20 year performance of 2K polyurethane is impossible to achieve.
-We do not skip it.
+Poor prep is a primary cause of cabinet finish failure — chipping around hardware, peeling at door edges, adhesion failure on surfaces that were not properly abraded or degreased.
+Surface preparation is part of the process for any coating.
+Parallel Painting's cabinet-finishing process uses a two-component (2K) polyurethane system.
+Product selection, surface preparation, application, and cure requirements all affect the completed finish.
+We do not skip the prep.

 Get a Real Estimate Based on Your Kitchen